Klipspringer: Ecology and behaviour

 Typically nocturnal (active mainly at night), the klipspringer rests during the midday and at late night; the animal tends to be more active on moonlit nights.
 It basks in the morning sunlight to warm itself.
 A gregarious animal, the klipspringer, like the dik-diks and the oribi, exhibits monogamy to a much greater extent than other antelopes; individuals of opposite sexes form pairs that might last until one dies.
 The mates tend to stay as close as within 5 m of each other at most times; for instance, they take turns at keeping a lookout for predators while the other feeds, and face any danger together.
 The klipspringer will hop a few metres away from the danger.
 Other social groups include small family herds of eight or more members or solitary individuals.
 Klipspringer greet one another by rubbing cheeks at social meetings.

 Males form territories, 7.5–49 ha large (the size depends on rainfall patterns), in which they stay with their partners and offspring.
 Males are generally more vigilant than females.
 Klipspringer form large dung heaps, nearly 1 m across and 10 cm deep, at the borders of territories; another form of marking is the secretion of a thick, black substance, measuring 5 mm across, from the preorbital glands onto vegetation and rocks in the territories.
 A study revealed that the tick Ixodes neitzi detects and aggregates on twigs marked by the klipspringer.
 Another study showed that plants near the borders with neighbouring territories are particularly preferred for marking.
 The main vocalisation is a shrill whistle, given out by the klipspringer pair in a duet, as a means of communication or anti-predator response.
-Predators include the baboon, black-backed jackal, caracal, crowned eagle, leopard, martial eagle, serval, spotted hyena and Verreaux's eagle.
+Predators include the yellow baboon, black-backed jackal, caracal, crowned eagle, leopard, martial eagle, serval, spotted hyena and Verreaux's eagle.
 Birds such as familiar chats, pale-winged starlings, red-winged starlings and yellow-bellied bulbuls have been observed feeding on ectoparasites of klipspringer.